uksrc/ValSKA-HERA-beam-FWHM/README.md

 - Require status checks to pass before merging
 - Require pull request reviews before merging

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up your development environment and using pre-commit hooks.
+We use pre-commit hooks to ensure code quality and consistency - please see the [Contributing Guide](https://valska-hera-beam-fwhm.readthedocs.io/en/latest/contributing.html) for further information about setting up and using pre-commit.

 For any additional questions or comments, please contact one of the UKSRC science validation tooling team:
  - Peter Sims (PO) - ps550 [at] cam.ac.uk